LIVEABOARD SEARCH

 Dive experience: A minimum of 50 logged dives is recommended with previous experience of strong currents and a dive certification beyond entry level.
 A diver with less experience will be able to join a trip but may have to sit out some dives if the divemasters consider sites to be beyond the ability of the diver.

-Cruise price per person includes: Cabin accommodation with air-conditioning, breakfast, lunch, dinner, snacks, drinking water, soft drinks, hot drinks, local brands of alcohol, land tours, transfers to the boat from local airport/hotels on days of arrival and departure, dives (as detailed in the trips above), experienced English-speaking divemaster(s) (4-5 divers per DM), Nautilus Lifelines, tanks, weights and weightbelts, all taxes.
+Cruise price per person includes: Cabin accommodation with air-conditioning, breakfast, lunch, dinner, snacks, drinking water, soft drinks, hot drinks, local brands of alcohol, land tours, transfers to the boat from local airport/hotels on days of arrival and departure, dives (as detailed in the trips above), experienced English-speaking divemaster(s) (4-5 divers per DM), Nautilus Lifelines, tanks, weights and weightbelts, sales tax.

 Cruise price per person excludes (mandatory, unless customer provides own): Scuba equipment (USD 225 per week), dive computer (USD 60 per week), dive insurance, Galapagos entrance fee USD 200 payable in cash at San Cristobal Airport.
 Unless otherwise stated, all the listed items need to be paid on arrival (cash only).